ganquancode/whmcs-linode/README.md

 Where '1234567890' is your Linode API key

-You'll also need a custom field per product call 'Linode ID'
+You'll also need a custom field per product called 'Linode ID'